VelocityVMM/Velocity/docs/APISPEC-1.0.md

 }
 ```

-- `403`: Tried to renew a non-existing / expired authkey
+- `403 - Forbidden`: Tried to renew a non-existing / expired authkey

 ## `/u/user` - PUT <a name="put-u-user"></a>